 Since the Anvil era Jeep has experimented and offered similarly toned paint colors:

-A gray tone and a military tone have been offered in most years by Jeep to play to their fan club.
+Most years Jeep offers a gray tone or a striking military tone to their fan club.
 They know their customer.
 And the customer is in the military or is into that look.
 Offering these color choices if an obvious move.

 In the last few years, auto manufacturers have been adding an Anvil type color to their lineups.
 Look at VW and Audi.
 Even now, the A3 came standard with:

-Anvil grey Jeep paint is readily available on Amazon typically for about $15.
+Anvil colored jeep paint is readily available on Amazon typically for about $15.
 It comes in touch up cans.
 If you want to get serious and paint your entire Jeep I would consult a local paint shop to get an accurate paint color to test and see in person.
 But the official color can be had online all over as well.

 The official Anvil Gray Jeep color code is “PPG 933726 – gray”.
 Buy paint with only this color code and you should be in for a major fun paint job.